Basic Desert Survival

 Prepare your vehicle.
 Check the fluids, the tires, and the electrical.
 A few basic items to carry in your vehicle include:

-* Sand ladders - pieces of carpet can sometimes do the trick
+- Sand ladders / Traction Mat - pieces of carpet can sometimes do the trick

 These items are just suggestions.
 The type of trip taken and the length of time must be taken into consideration.
 Do some of the items seem extreme?
 Recently someone followed their GPS directions into unmaintained desert roads.
 Their vehicle was buried in the sand and they were stranded for days which lead to the death of one of the group members.
 This tragic event perhaps could have been avoided with extra water and a shovel.